Maps on manifolds onto graphs locally regarded as the quotient maps onto Reeb spaces of some differentiable maps and a new construction problem: Main theorems and proofs with explanations of terminologies, notions and notation needed.

-In \cite{kobayashisaeki}, for a stable map on closed $C^{\infty}$ manifolds whose dimensions are larger than $2$ into the plane, the Reeb space is shown to be a $2$-dimensional polyhedron (\cite{shiota} generalizes the result in a different way).
-Moreover, a problem similar to ones solved in the present paper is considered.
-More precisely, a pseudo quotient map (satisfying several conditions) of a suitable class of {\it stable} maps from closed $C^{\infty}$ manifolds whose dimensions are larger than $2$ into the plane is shown to be realized as as a quotient map of this class of stable maps. \end{Rem}
+In \cite{kobayashisaeki}, for a stable map on closed $C^{\infty}$ manifolds whose dimensions are greater than $2$ into the plane, the Reeb space is shown to be a $2$-dimensional polyhedron. \cite{shiota} generalizes the result in a more sophisticated way.
+Moreover, a problem similar to ones solved in the present paper is considered in \cite{kobayashisaeki}.
+More precisely, a pseudo quotient map (satisfying several conditions) of a suitable class of {\it stable} maps from closed $C^{\infty}$ manifolds whose dimensions are greater than $2$ into the plane is shown to be realized as a quotient map of this class of stable maps in Proposition 5.2 there. \end{Rem}

+\begin{Rem} We do not know whether we can construct desired functions in Theorem \ref{thm:1} and Theorem \ref{thm:2} as $C^{\infty}$ functions.
+This requires us to introduce $(C^r,C^s)$ maps as new notions. \end{Rem}